 Seth stands alongside a friend who is recovering from spine surgery.

-Written by Seth on November 18, 2011
+Written on November 18, 2011 by Seth

 In the past two weeks I have been helping a friend prepare for, go into, and recover from back surgery.
 It was really hardcore!!
 It was a scary operation that opened up his neck, from the back, and relieved pressure that his spine was putting on his spinal cord.
 What I didn’t realize was how amazing it would be to sit alongside someone who has gone through such a traumatic procedure, and then watch the recovery process occur so quickly.
 The first day was rough, but each day has been progressively better and better.